anirvanr/mongodb/replica.md

 Specify higher priority values to make a member more eligible to become primary
 Default: 1 for primary/secondary; 0 for arbiters.
 Members with 0 priority can never become primary.
 These members are called passive members.
+When the primary node finds there is a secondary node with a higher priority, and the data latency on the secondary node is within 10 seconds, the primary node will perform an active stepDown and make the secondary node with a higher priority eligible for being the primary node.

 To configure a delayed secondary member, set its priority value to 0, its hidden value to true, and its slaveDelay value to the number of seconds to delay.
 ```